sahilbishnoi26/Web-Chatbot-v0.5/README.md

-# Function calling and addressing the LLM knowledge cut-off with real-time web search using GPT models
+# Web-Chatbot-v0.5

-**WebGPT** is a powerful tool enabling users to pose questions that require internet searches.
-Leveraging GPT models:
+This tool enables users to pose questions requiring real-time web searches.
+By leveraging GPT models, it performs the following tasks:

-* It identifies and executes the most relevant given Python functions in response to user queries.
+- Identifies and executes the most relevant Python functions in response to user queries.
-* The second GPT model generates responses by combining user queries with content retrieved from the web search engine.
+- Utilizes a second GPT model to generate responses by combining user queries with content retrieved from a web search engine.
-* The user-friendly interface is built using Streamlit
+- Provides a user-friendly interface built using **Streamlit**.
-* The web search supports diverse searches such as text, news, PDFs, images, videos, maps, and instant responses.
+- Supports diverse search types, including **text, news, PDFs, images, videos, maps, and instant responses**.
-* Overcoming knowledge-cutoff limitations, the chatbot delivers answers based on the latest internet content.
+- Overcomes **knowledge cut-off limitations** by delivering answers based on the latest internet content.

 ## Streamlit User Interface
 <div align="center">
   <img src="images/ui.png" alt="UI">
 </div>

-### The link in the response of the model to the query in the previous image
+### **Link in the Response of the Model to the Query**
 <div align="center">
   <img src="images/result.png" alt="Result">
 </div>